Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Introduction

-To address this problem, a general framework of GP modeling with a new class of kernel functions is introduced for the construction of surrogate models with functional inputs.
+Although the proposed surrogate models extend the conventional GPs to functional inputs, the theoretical results, including the convergence rates of the mean squared prediction errors (MSPE) and the connections to experimental design, are nontrivial extensions.
+Directly defining the kernels on a functional space reduces the model bias as compared to basis expansion, but posts technical challenges to the theoretical derivations.
+Additional scattered data approximation techniques, such as the local polynomial reproduction \citep{wendland2004scattered}, have to be rigorously applied to the study of convergence rates.
+The convergence rates are further explored by the notion of fill distances, which provides a concrete connection between the performance of the proposed model and the experimental design in a functional space.

 The remainder of the paper is organized as follows.
 In Section 2, a functional-input GP model is introduced.
 A new class of kernel functions, including a linear and a nonlinear kernel, and their theoretical properties are discussed in Section 3.
 Numerical analysis is conducted in Section 4 to examine the prediction accuracy of the proposed models.
 In Section 5, the proposed framework is applied to construct a surrogate model for an inverse scattering problem.
 Concluding remarks are given in Section 6.
-Detailed theoretical proofs are provided in Supplementary Materials.
+Detailed theoretical proofs, and the data and \textsf{R} code for reproducing the numerical results, are provided in Supplementary Materials.